 Three-point lighting is the commonly used technique for providing great light in videos.
 It is the most basic lighting set up and one that you will use over and over again.

-It uses three lights from different directions to shape the subject and set them apart from their background.
+It uses some lighting kits offering three lights from different directions to shape the subject and set them apart from their background.

 Image Board: 3 Point Lighting Effect